-Their 7-year-old son Kyle has attended Oasis summer camp for four years and isn’t shy about giving feedback on his favorite activities (swimming and special events).
+Their 7-year-old son Kyle has attended Oasis summer camp for four years and isn’t shy about feedback on his favorite activities (swimming and special events).
 And although 6-month-old son KJ still has a few more years before he can attend preschool summer camp in Queens, but you’re likely to see him and Natasha when they pick up Kyle from camp.

 The Krauz’s are excited about the upcoming camp season at the Queensborough Community College campus and all it has to offer Oasis campers.
 Keep reading to find out more about the management team at Oasis Bayside summer camp in Queens and their favorite Oasis experiences.